Haiyang-Sun/JITProf/README.md

-This only works on MAC OS:
+This repository currently has been tested on Mac OS.

 ### Install